Tachibanakan To Lie Angle

 Tachibanakan To Lie Angle (立花館To Lieあんぐる, Tachibana-kan To Rai Anguru), also known as Tachibanakan Triangle or Love to Lie Angle, is a Japanese yuri manga series by Merryhachi.
+The series follows Natsuno Hanabi, a teenage girl who ends up in sexually suggestive situations with her female roommates.
 It was serialized in Ichijinsha's Comic Yuri Hime magazine from November 2014 to April 2020.
 The manga is licensed in North America by Digital Manga Publishing.
 An anime television series adaptation by Creators in Pack and Studio Lings premiered on April 4, 2018.